lukejharmon/lanyon/chapters_preref/chapter2_stats_pre.md

 If the test statistic is very different from what one would expect under the null hypothesis, then the P-value will be small: we are unlikely to obtain the test statistic seen in the data if the null hypothesis were true.
 In that case, we reject the null hypothesis.
 By contrast, if that probability is large, then there is nothing “special” about your data, at least from the standpoint of your null hypothesis.
 The test statistic is within the range expected under the null hypothesis, and we fail to reject that null hypothesis.
 Note the careful language here – in a standard frequentist framework, you never accept the null hypothesis, you simply fail to reject it.

 Getting back to our lizard-flipping example, we can use a frequentist approach and carry out a binomial test, which allows us to test whether a given event with two outcomes has a certain probability of success.
 In this case, we are interested in testing the null hypothesis that our lizard is a fair flipper; that is, that the probability of heads $p_H = 0.5$.
-The binomial test uses the number of “successes” (we will use the number of heads, $k = 63$) as a test statistic.
+The binomial test uses the number of “successes” (we will use the number of heads, $H = 63$) as a test statistic.
 We then ask whether this test statistic is either much larger or much smaller than we might expect under our null hypothesis.
 So, our null hypothesis is that $p_H = 0.5$; our alternative, then, is that $p_H$ takes some other value: $p_H \neq 0.5$.

 To carry out the test, we consider the distribution of our test statistic (the number of heads) under our null hypothesis ($p_H = 0.5$; Figure 2.1).